-An x-ray (radiograph) is a noninvasive medical test that uses a small, very focused dose of radiation to capture an image of the body's internal workings.
-This small dose of x-ray is not harmful to your body.
+An X-ray, or radiograph, is a noninvasive medical test that uses a small, very focused dose of radiation to capture an image of the body's internal workings.
+This small dose of X-ray is not harmful to your body.

-Riverside uses an advanced form of x-ray imaging called "digital radiography."
-Digital x-rays are a new type of x-ray where the image is stored and viewed on a computer instead of a traditional "light box."
-Radiologists view the image on the computer and through a secure network, make it available to your doctors.
+Riverside uses an advanced form of X-ray imaging called "digital radiography."
+Digital X-rays are the newest type of X-ray where the image is stored and viewed on a computer instead of a traditional "light box."
+Radiologists view the image on the computer and, through a secure network, can make it available to your doctors.

 X-rays can be taken quickly and are less expensive than other tests.
-Since Riverside's x-rays are stored electronically, Riverside doctors have immediate access to the test images and radiologists' report.
-A diagnosis and treatment plan can be developed much quicker than by using traditional x-rays.
+Since Riverside's X-rays are stored electronically, Riverside doctors have immediate access to the test images and reports from the radiologists.
+A diagnosis and treatment plan can be developed much quicker than by using traditional X-rays.

 X-rays are used to detect:

 - Fractures, breaks, infection or disease in bones